How Much Does A Fiberglass Pool Cost To Install?

-Delivery fees range from $600–$2,500.
-Some inground pool shell kits will include the cost of the shell, permits, and setting the pool in place—straight and level, while others will include decking and a fence.
+Delivery fees range from $600 to $2,500.
+Some inground pool shell kits include the cost of the shell, permits, and setting the pool in place—straight and level, while others include decking and a fence.

 Another major cost factor is the excavation.
-Removing the dirt alone for a 14’ by 28’ pool costs in the region of $12,825, which includes the dirt being disposed of properly.
+Removing the dirt alone for a 14’ x 28’ pool costs about $12,825, which includes the dirt being disposed of properly.

 A pool heat pump costs $2,000 to $6,000 installed.
 The colder the climate you live in, the more power your heater will require, hence the higher cost in more northern climates.